Swimming at the 2024 Summer Olympics – Qualification

 The qualifying phase for swimming at the 2024 Summer Olympics occurred between 1 March 2023 and 23 June 2024.
-852 athletes qualified for 35 swimming pool events at the Games, with 57 more qualifying for the 10-kilometre open water marathon swims.
+852 athletes qualified for 35 swimming pool events at the Games.

 Athletes qualified for the individual swimming pool events through achieving World Aquatics' specified time standards.
 They could also qualify through universality places, which allowed each National Olympic Committee to enter some athletes regardless of their qualification time, to ensure a wide range of nations were included.
-National teams qualified for the relay events through their performances at the 2023 or 2024 World Championships, as did the individual qualifiers for the marathon swimming events.
+National teams qualified for the relay events through their performances at the 2023 or 2024 World Championships.